Onlymiind/transpiler/README.md

 A vertical slice of a future compiler is fully implemented (albeit for now quite incapable) and can be found in ```src/v2``` directory.
 All other files are part of "older" implementation and are left as a reference.

-In it's current form the compiler can parse, check (according to basic strict type system) and transpile into C type casts and arbitrary arithmetic and logic expressions.
+Implemented:
+- Basic strict type system
+- Arbitrary arithmetic and logic expressions
+- Explicit type conversions
+- Basic functions and function calls

 ## Building